 One area where B&Q do have a wider range than us is with the materials they use for their skirting boards.
 Pine and Oak are fine, traditional materials, especially if that look is key to your design scheme.

 However, in our experience natural wood skirting is difficult to work with due to having to treat knots in the wood and it can split along the grain.
 Once installed it can also warp and twist due to environmental conditions.

 We prefer to offer consistent and durable quality in our skirting, which is why we choose to only use High Density, Moisture Resistant MDF.
 This means your chosen moulding will be clean and sharp, it won't lose it's shape and you won't have to worry about replacing it again for a long time.

-The height of your skirting board is a key factor when choosing where it fits into your interior design.
+The height of your skirting boards is a key factor when choosing where it fits into your interior design.
 Taking into account the fixed profile of your chosen moulding can drastically alter the look and feel of a skirting board in the space you’re designing for.

 Generally, tall skirting boards are most used in grand rooms within period properties, lobbies or function rooms.
 This is normally an issue of scale, B&Q skirting boards only have a couple of tall options, the highest of which is 219mm, this is about mid-range for us as our tallest board is 296mm, which means they would literally come up short for a number of jobs.

 Yes, they do cut it to size in-store if you require it.
 While we don’t cut boards to length, our skirting comes in a variety of lengths, but we recommend allowing 100mm on either end in case of scuffing in transit.